xvik/yaml-updater/README.md

 Merges yaml configuration files, preserving comments and whitespaces.
 Assumed to be used for microservice configuration updates.

+By default, targets the most common use-case: add all new properties, without removing or changing existing values.
+Lists not merged because list is a value and all current values must remain.

 Comments preserved using custom (simple) yaml parser.
 [Snakeyaml](https://bitbucket.org/asomov/snakeyaml/wiki/Documentation) parser used for source files validation, comments parser self-validation (compares parse trees) and result validation.